 Have you ever wondered what happens if a taxpayer becomes deceased during the calendar year?
 We know that both death and taxes are inevitable, but do taxes outlast the deceased?
 In most cases, the answer is yes.
 Tax filing obligations remain even if the taxpayer has passed part way through the tax year.

-The final will include up to the date of death and is required to be filed on paper.
-Deceased cannot be electronically filed.
-Income or that incur after the date of death need to be reported through the estate's return.
+The final income tax return will include income up to the date of death and is required to be filed on paper.
+Deceased income tax returns cannot be electronically filed.
+Income or deductions that incur after the date of death need to be reported through the estate’s income tax return.

 The decedent’s tax return must be signed by the executor or administrator on behalf of the taxpayer.
 In cases of joint returns, the surviving spouse’s signature is also required.
 If an executor or administrator isn’t named, the person filing the return acts as the personal representative for the taxpayer.
 If this is the surviving spouse, they need to sign the return and write “filing as surviving spouse” on the signature line for the deceased party.